ryanbrainard/axiom/README.md

 ## Deployment

-Axiom runs natively on the [Heroku](http://heroku.com) platform.
-The canonical instance is running at <https://axiomsso.herokuapp.com>, but you can create your own instance if you'd like, which is helpful for forks or other experimentation:
+The canonical instance of Axiom is running at <https://axiomsso.herokuapp.com>, but you can easily create your own instance on Heroku, which is helpful for forks or other experimentation:

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/ryanbrainard/axiom)